How to figure out what’s working in your game (and what’s not) – revisited

 Try cutting things out and emphasizing more of the fun

-Quite often, this could be something that you pictured in your head you thought would be amazing.
+Quite often this could be something that you pictured in your head you thought would be amazing.
 It might have even been the core idea of your own game.

 It’s often hard to remove something that was your original inspiration or felt so unique at first you felt the whole game would revolve around this.
 But you have to do it.
 If something in your game just isn’t working, you either have to find a way to tweak it so it will work really well or scrap it entirely.
 It doesn’t matter if this was the whole heart of your idea – if it doesn’t make the game better, it has to go.

-This will also leave more room for the fun stuff. ?
+This will also leave more room for the fun stuff.

 It’s also important to try to get the fun parts quickly.
 If there’s too much build-up to get to something fun, it may feel like a drag for your players.
 You want to allow players to get into the game right away, which may mean trimming the introduction or first few rounds.
+Starting them off with a few resources they would have spent their first couple of turns collecting anyway can get them into the interesting decisions much faster as well.

 By developing your game digitally, you can very quickly try your game again without a specific mechanic or rule.
 You can easily put something in its place and try that.
 You can get inspired by looking at what’s available to you in the inventory and testing anything you find there.
 Rapid iteration is a definite advantage of using these platforms.